-- 17 EFRAG agrees that financial information prepared and presented in accordance with the applicable financial reporting framework is of primary relevance. - However, giving less prominence to alternative performance measures on a systematic basis may not always result in providing the most useful information. - 19 EFRAG believes that it would be unhelpful if the 'prominence' requirement as currently drafted in the Guidelines would effectively result in imposing a form of 'ceiling' on the amount of voluntary information that an entity is allowed to disclose regardless of whether such information is beneficial to user.
-In certain industries, APMs are customarily included in the consolidated financial statements as it is considered that they provide valuable information for users, for instance when they aim at portraying long term value creation or embedded value of business.
-Further, we note that such measures may not be reconcilable to defined measures. - Therefore, we believe that the guidelines should focus on ensuring that APMs are not presented with undue prominence, emphasis or authority, which would be more consistent with the subjective assessment of prominence in the first place. - 21 EFRAG acknowledges that assessing whether APMs are given undue 'prominence, emphasis or authority' may also be subjective in practice, as it will depend on factors such as: order of presentation, length of the material, tone of the wording and typesetting.
+- 16 EFRAG agrees that financial information prepared and presented in accordance with the applicable financial reporting framework is of primary relevance. - 17 However, giving less prominence to alternative performance measures on a systematic basis may not always result in providing the most useful information. - 18 EFRAG believes that it would be unhelpful if the 'prominence' requirement as currently drafted in the Guidelines would effectively result in imposing a form of 'ceiling' on the amount of voluntary information that an entity is allowed to disclose regardless of whether such information is beneficial to user. - 19 Therefore, we believe that the guidelines should focus on ensuring that APMs are not presented with undue prominence, emphasis or authority, which would be more consistent with the subjective assessment of prominence in the first place. - 20 EFRAG acknowledges that assessing whether APMs are given undue 'prominence, emphasis or authority' may also be subjective in practice, as it will depend on factors such as: order of presentation, length of the material, tone of the wording and typesetting.
 However, we believe that the subjectivity of the assessment would be reduced if ESMA clearly defined the objective of the guidelines in a way that focuses on the usefulness of the resulting information for users.